Cricket-BBL content slashed as Australia signs $1 bln deal with Seven, Foxtel | Sports-Games

 Cricket-BBL content slashed as Australia signs $1 bln deal with Seven, Foxtel

-It comes four months after Seven and Foxtel paid A$4.5 billion to extend their broadcast contract with the Australian Football League from 2025-2031, the biggest sports rights deal in the country's history.
+It comes four months after Seven and pay-TV provider Foxtel paid A$4.5 billion to extend their broadcast contract with the Australian Football League from 2025-2031, the biggest sports rights deal in the country's history.
+Foxtel boss Patrick Delany hailed the deal on Tuesday and also announced that Australia's long-serving opening batsman David Warner was joining the group's commentary team on the Fox Cricket channel.

 Australia's Big Bash League (BBL) will be reduced to a 43-game season from its current 61 fixtures under a new A$1.51 billion ($1 billion) broadcast deal between Cricket Australia (CA) and existing media partners Seven Network and Foxtel.
 As part of the seven-year deal running from 2024-2031, free-to-air broadcaster Seven has also agreed to end legal action against CA over a perceived lack of quality in the BBL, the country's domestic T20 tournament, CA said on Tuesday.